The Fast Break – Victoria

 AAO: Observed and GFS forecasts

-The Southern Annular Mode (SAM) or Antarctic Oscillation (AAO) has spent November in weak to moderate positive territory.
+The Southern Annular Mode (SAM) or Antarctic Oscillation (AAO) has spent the first half of December weak to moderately negative and since then has been bouncing between weakly positive and negative.
 A positive SAM in summer can lead to more moisture flow into the east of Victoria.
-In the next 14 days BoM predicts a sustained weak positivity, and NOAA predicts a return to neutrality.
+In the next 14 days both BoM and NOAA predict a period of neutrality.
+Some models predict a wetter eastern half of Victoria in the next 3 months which has fingerprints of a positive SAM.

-Graph of the SAM showing a weak positive value of +1 and predictions to return to neutral.
+Graph of the SAM showing a neutral value of −0.2, with predictions to stay neutral.

 Source: NOAA.